Peanut Butter Energy Balls with Dates

 • Coconut flakes — Use unsweetened coconut flakes.

-• Ground flaxseed — The recipe calls for 1/2 cup of ground flaxseeds.
+• Ground flaxseed — The recipe calls for 1/2 cup of ground flaxseed.
 Some people find the flavor is too much.
 Experiment by reducing it to 1/4 cup (or somewhere in between).
 Reduce the peanut butter or add a bit more oats to compensate.

 • Chocolate chips — Use this guide to find the best dairy-free chocolate chip brands, including some that are sugar-free.